 Biography

-In addition to his studies at Trinity College, Houlihan studied with the Grammy Award-winning organist Paul Jacobs at The Juilliard School, where he earned a master's degree, and with Jean-Baptiste Robin at the French National Regional Conservatory in Versailles.
-In 2015 he was selected for The Diapason's "20 Under 30", a distinguished list of leaders in the organ world.
+In addition to studies at Trinity College with John Rose, Houlihan studied with Paul Jacobs at The Juilliard School and with Jean-Baptiste Robin at the French National Regional Conservatory in Versailles.
+In 2015 he was selected for The Diapason's “20 Under 30,” a distinguished list of young leaders in the organ world.

 Christopher Houlihan is represented in North America exclusively by Phillip Truckenbrod Concert Artists.